Brqje/EngInventory/README.md

 # EngInventory
 EngInventory - 2019 Baroque edit

 One-bag with item type auto-sort.
 I've modded it to use sensible categorization/auto sorting for both leveling and end-game Vanilla 1.12.
-It's modified for the requirements of an endgame raider.
+It's modified for all the requirements of a serious end-game raider.

 Modifications: